zhefi10/ATM/README.md

 ## :dart: About ##

 ATM APP.
 Whit this application inside your bank application you can do the action that you will do in the ATM before you are in the ATM.
-I made it simple and comfortable for your eyes with color and centralized to avoid moving your screen.
+I made it simple and comfortable for your eyes with a darkgrey color and centralized to avoid moving your screen.

 ## :sparkles: Features ##